tenzir/tenzir/rfc/002-fault-tolerance/README.md

 that acknowledges when events arrived at an active partition, which (almost) guarantees that they are queryable.

-When an exising source reconnects to an index component after a fault, it needs to request the most recently acknowlegded source position from the catalog and advance to the returned position to prevent double ingestion.
+An existing source can re-synchronize its position with the catalog to recover lost ACKs and advance its position to the location of data that was last commited.
+However, this is purely an optimization and not required for correctness.

 ### Read Path

-For historical queries, we can achieve fault-tolerance on the read part by moving query execution into a dedicated process.
-This requires that the catalog is the sole owner of partitions, and that the catalog returns the set of candidate partitions relevant to answer a query.
+For historical queries, we can achieve fault-tolerance on the read part by moving query execution after the catalog lookup into a dedicated process.
+If the metastore that is proposed below is also realized a dedicated node could be spawned for each individual query.

 Live queries bypass the catalog and would therefore need to implement ACK'ing independently, at the granularity of table slices.
-We do not cover this process in detail, as it constitutes a subset of the ACK'ing for the write path outlined above.
+We leave this as a problem for future research, as it requires the ACK protocol to be implemented along all stages of the data stream, possibly involving multiple transport mechanisms.

 ### Metastore